-There are several ways of converting an analog level to a number using the Mega644/1284, but this discussion will concentrate on using the built-in, 8-channel, 10-bit, successive approximation analog to digital converter (ADC).
-As with all the Mega644/1284 peripherials, there are a large number of ways of using the buit-in ADC.
-The input impedance of the ADC is around 100 MOhms, but the maximum source impedance for accurate operation of the sample-and-hold is 10 KOhm.
-Best accuracy requires that the ADC prescalar output be less than 200 KHz (resulting in about 15 KHz sample rate), but no lower than 50 KHz (to avoid sample-and-hold droop).
-The ADC will operate up to 1 MHz (about 75 KHz sample rate) with reduced accuracy.
-Of course, you must always low pass filter the analog input appropriately before feeding it to the ADC to avoid aliasing.
+There are several ways of converting an analog level to a number using the Mega32, but this discussion will concentrate on using the built-in, 8-channel, 10-bit, successive approximation analog to digital converter (ADC).
+As with all the Mega32 peripherials, there are a large number of ways of using the buit-in ADC.

 The simplest way of using the ADC is to start a conversion in software, wait until it is done, read it, and repeat.
-This program (plus uart.c and uart.h) reads the ADC, starts a conversion, prints the value of the last conversion and repeats.
-The program polls the ADC completion bit (
+This program reads the ADC, starts a conversion, prints the value of the last conversion and repeats.
+The program does not explicitly poll the ADC completion bit (

-ADCSRA, ADSC bit goes low when conversion is complete), then the actual (8-bit) A/D conversion result, then starts a new conversion and prints the value to the USART.
-The program sets up the ADC to read left-adjusted, 8-bits only, using an internal
+ADCSR.6 goes low when conversion is complete) because the print takes longer than the actual A/D conversion, so the conversion always finishes before the ADC is read again.
+The program sets up the ADC to read left-adjusted, 8-bits only, using an external

 10*(channel1-channel0).
 Voltages at both inputs have to be between zero and